Modifications for the Tandy HF HTX-100 USB/CW Transceiver

 On the diagnostic voltage table for the microcontroller, there are two pins

-labeled (34)AMATEUR and (35)GND aside of each other.
+labeled (34)AMATEUR and (35)GND aside from each other.
 They are pulled to GROUND.

 #34 will open TX/RX from 26.000 Mhz to 28.000 Mhz, #35 will open 29.7 to 30 Mhz.